-Your Club, your District, your trainers, and your vintage of President-Elects will be a powerful resource to ensure your success.
-Every President-Elect you with whom you train brings their personal strengths and unique experiences to this shared journey.
+Your Club, your District, your trainers, and your fellow PEs will be a powerful resource to ensure your success.
+Every President-Elect with whom you train brings their personal strengths and unique experiences to this shared journey.
 Some of your richest and most memorable experiences will come from getting to know your fellow PEs even on ZOOM and from the creation of valuable support networks.
 The friendships created at PETS often last a lifetime and these relationships and networks are one of the greatest strengths of the Rotary organization.